Deep Brain Stimulation (DBS)

 Jefferson has also taken the FDA required steps to offer DBS to patients suffering from dystonia (a disease causing repetitive, involuntary muscle contractions) and severe cases of obsessive-compulsive disorder that do not respond to therapy or medications.

 What Does Deep Brain Stimulation Involve?

-Jefferson is the only hospital in eastern Pennsylvania to routinely offer patients a choice between conventional DBS and Asleep DBS.
+Jefferson began offering Asleep DBS in 2015 and is one of few hospitals to routinely offer patients a choice between DBS and Asleep DBS.

-Prior to either types of DBS, you will undergo an MRI on our advanced 3 Tesla MRI scanner – a magnet twice as strong as the majority of scanners and provide the most precise images to your surgeon., You won’t notice any differences during the scan even thought the machine provides a higher quality of images.
+Prior to either type of DBS, you will undergo an MRI on our advanced 3 Tesla MRI scanner – a magnet twice as strong as most scanners —in order to provide the most precise images to your surgeon.

-On the day of the procedure, you will be fitted with a metal frame to help accurately place the electrodes and put to sleep by and anesthesiologist.
+On the day of the procedure, you will be fitted with a metal frame to help accurately place the electrodes, and then you will be put to sleep by an anesthesiologist.
 The metal frame will be attached to the table to improve your neurosurgeon’s accuracy, who will then drill very small holes in your skull.

-The anesthesiologist will then wake you back up for the next part of the procedure in which the neurosurgeon will advance thin wires, called leads, into your brain using your MRI scan and real-time x-ray imaging as guidance.
+In regular DBS, the anesthesiologist will then wake you up for the next part of the procedure in which the neurosurgeon will advance thin wires, called leads, into your brain using your MRI scan and real-time x-ray imaging as guidance.
 This will not cause any pain since the nerves of the brain cannot feel sensation.

 Your neurosurgeon will ask you to raise your hand at various points throughout.
 They will then send small electrical currents through the leads and evaluate your tremors.
 When the leads are in the correct place, you will be put back to sleep and the procedure will be completed.